 BSLCE service sites provide students with the opportunity to interact with individuals from diverse backgrounds – including race, gender, nationality, age, socio-economic, religion, (dis)ability and sexual orientation.
 Students have the opportunity to develop interpersonal competencies such as communication, leadership and management skills in real-world situations.
 Below, please find descriptions of service-learning programs.
-For a full list of program days and times for Spring 2021, please click here.
+For a full list of program days and times for Fall 2023, please click here.

 Waltham boasts a diverse population, and many of its youth speak something other than English as a first language.
 Through this program, Bentley students support 4th-grade students at the Whittemore Elementary School as they aim to read at a proficient level.
 Bentley participants will serve as mentors and academic coaches the Whittemore students, who may face various barriers to learning.